Hi. I’m Bethany.

 I love the woods behind my house but you probably will find me communing with the trees instead of on a 5 hour power hike.

 I’m insatiably curious and am led by my desire to learn new things.
 It means my resume reads like I’m five different people, but I prefer the term “Renaissance” to “flakey.”
-The highlights from my twenties ’til now are – Economics, law, graphic design, landscape painting, life coaching and writing.
+The highlights from my twenties ’til now are – Economics, law, graphic design, life coaching, marketing and writing.
 Believe it or not, I’ve gained awesome skills from each.

 Some tidbits about me: